wyolum/jsonlib/README.md

 String jsonExtract(String json, String name);
 ```

 Returns a String containing the named item from provided String containing a json object.
+If name does not exist returns an empty String.